How to Install Django on an Ubuntu 16.04

+We’ll show you How to Install Django on Ubuntu 16.04.
 Django is a free and open source, Python-based web application framework.
 It is a set of useful components that help developers to easily and quickly create their applications.
 Django is built and maintained by experienced developers and used by some of the world’s biggest companies and governments.
 Also, some of the most popular websites such as Instagram, Mozilla, Pinterest, The Washington Times and Disqus are using Django.
+Installing Django on Ubuntu 16.04, is an easy task if you follow the steps bellow carefully.

 Django has tons of great features such as the following